Faculty may include the following policies and procedures in their class syllabi and are encouraged to share them with their students.

 Academic freedom is the right to teach, study, discuss, investigate, discover, create, and publish freely.
 Academic freedom protects the rights of faculty members in teaching and of students in learning.
 Freedom in research is fundamental to the advancement of truth.
 Faculty members are entitled to full freedom in teaching, research, and creative activities, subject to the limitations imposed by professional responsibility.
 USU Policy 403 further defines academic freedom and professional responsibilities.

 Academic Integrity - "The Honor System"

-To enhance the learning environment at Utah State University and develop student academic integrity, each student agrees to the following Honor Pledge: "I pledge, on my honor, to conduct myself with the foremost level of academic integrity."
-A student who lives by the Honor Pledge is a student who does more than not cheat, falsify, or plagiarize.
-A student who lives by the Honor Pledge:
+The Honor Pledge: To enhance the learning environment at Utah State University and to develop student academic integrity, each student agrees to the following Honor Pledge: "I pledge, on my honor, to conduct myself with the foremost level of academic integrity".
+Violations of the Academic Integrity Standard (academic violations) include, but are not limited to cheating, falsification, and plagiarism

 Instructors that utilize course fees should identify the amount and explain the purpose of the course fee on the syllabus.
 Course fees are listed in the catalog.

 Students who feel they have been unfairly treated [in matters other than discipline, admission, residency, employment, traffic, and parking - which are addressed by procedures separate and independent from the Student Code] may file a grievance through the channels and procedures described in the Student Code: Article VII Grievances